Heavy Russian barrage on Ukraine, no water for most of Kyiv - KESQ

 “Don’t justify these attacks by calling them a ‘response.’
 Russia does this because it still has the missiles and the will to kill Ukrainians,” he tweeted.

-One of the Russian missiles shot down by Ukraine landed on a Moldovan border city, causing material damage but no casualties.
+One of the Russian missiles Ukraine shot down landed on a Moldovan border city, causing damage but no casualties.

-Photos released by Moldova’s interior ministry showed a thick plume of smoke rising over the northern city of Naslavcea, on the border with Ukraine, as well as broken windows on several houses in the area.
+Moldova’s interior ministry released photos showing a thick plume of smoke rising over the northern city of Naslavcea, on the border with Ukraine, as well as broken house windows.

+In another development, Russia’s Defense Ministry on Monday reported completing a partial mobilization of troops, ostensibly fulfilling a promise to end the call-up at 300,000 men.
+Some human rights lawyers, however, warned that only Putin can end the call-up by signing a decree.

 Suzan Fraser in Ankara, Turkey; Karel Janicek in Prague; and Sabina Niksic in Sarajevo, Bosnia, contributed to this report.